danglojc/ParadoxicalMisperception/README.md

 # ParadoxicalMisperception
-Data and code associated with the manuscript "A paradoxical misperception of relative motion"
+Data and Matlab code associated with the manuscript "A paradoxical misperception of relative motion."